 Explain that this wellness mural will grow over the weeks and that you can add new features each time you meet.

 Decision-Making Activity

-"Decisions and Choices" student activity sheet from the Together Counts Curriculum: Decisions, Decisions lesson module 1: LEARNING TOGETHER
+"Decisions and Choices" student activity sheet from the Chart Bank.

-This activity teaches practical solutions to help students make conscious decisions.
+This activity teaches practical solutions to help students make conscious decisions about wellness and time management.